akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 1. If the attribute type is a **reference entity single/multiple link**, select the reference entity to link to this attribute in the list
 1. Tick `Value per locale` if your record could have different values per locale for this attribute
 1. Tick `Value per channel` if your record could have different values per channel for this attribute
-1. Click on `Save` button
+1. Click on the `Save` button

+![image](../img/ReferenceEntity_AddAttribute.png)

 The attribute is now created and an edit pop-in opens with the attribute parameters depending on the attribute type.

-![image](../img/ReferenceEntity_AddAttribute.png)

 :::warning
 These attributes parameters, except the label, can't be edited afterwards.